-4.2.1 The supplier shall document the methods and procedures proposed to incorporate the requirements of this standard into the design, fabrication, and inspection of staking, conformal coating, bonding, and encapsulation applications involved in the contract or purchase order (Requirement).

-4.2.2 Staking material shall be applied as defined herein and as defined by the additions or previously approved exceptions documented on the engineering drawings (See 1.3 and 1.4).
-Fabrication shall always follow the instructions of the engineering drawing.
-Instructions for staking on the engineering drawings shall include, as a minimum, the staking material and the locations to be staked (Requirement).

-4.2.3 Documents required herein, except as specified by paragraph 4.1.3, shall be submitted to the procuring NASA Center, or its designated representative, as required by the contract or purchase order (Requirement).

-4.2.4 Applicable supplier polymeric applications program documents, or portions thereof, accepted on other NASA contracts shall be included to avoid duplication of effort (Requirement).
+- 4.2.1 The supplier shall document the methods and procedures proposed to incorporate the requirements of this standard into the design, fabrication, and inspection of staking, conformal coating, bonding, and encapsulation applications involved in the contract or purchase order (Requirement). - 4.2.2 Staking material shall be applied as defined herein unless exceptions or additions are documented on the engineering drawings.
+In this case, the engineering drawing takes precedence.
+Instructions for staking on the engineering drawings include, as a minimum, the staking material and the locations to be staked (Requirement). - 4.2.3 Documents required herein, except as specified by paragraph 4.1.3, shall be submitted to the procuring NASA Center, or its designated representative, as required by the contract or purchase order (Requirement). - 4.2.4 Applicable supplier polymeric applications program documents, or portions thereof, accepted on other NASA contracts shall be included to avoid duplication of effort (Requirement).